Skip to main content

 You'll need to insert a new page after your title page and add the required approval text with signature lines.

 1. Open your thesis document.
-Launch Microsoft Word 2024 or later and open your thesis file.
+Fire up Microsoft Word 2024 or later and open your thesis file.
+If you haven't saved it recently, do that first—trust me, you don't want to lose hours of work.

 2. Insert a new blank page after the title page.
-Place your cursor at the end of the title page, then go to Insert → Blank Page (keyboard shortcut: Ctrl + Enter).
+Put your cursor at the very end of your title page.
+Then go to Insert → Blank Page (or just hit Ctrl + Enter for the keyboard shortcut).

 3. Add the title "APPROVAL SHEET" centered and bold.
-Type the text at the top of the new page, center-align it, and apply bold formatting.
+Type it at the top of the new page, center-align it, and make it bold.
+This isn't the time to get creative with fonts.

 4. Insert the standard approval text below.
-Use the following template, aligned left:
+Use this template, left-aligned:

 This thesis entitled [THESIS TITLE] prepared and submitted by [YOUR NAME] in partial fulfillment of the requirements for the degree of [DEGREE NAME] has been examined and approved by the following members of the thesis committee: